skx/tunneller/README.md

 ## Overview

-Assuming you have a service providing a HTTP server accessible to the localhost via:
+Assuming you have a service providing a HTTP server accessible to the localhost via a simple URL like this:

 * http://localhost:8080/